Western Midstream Partners LP: This 14.8% Yielder Deserves a Second Chance

 In the second quarter of 2020, Western Midstream generated $208.6 million in free cash flow, which is a metric that management uses to assess the MLP’s ability to pay distributions.
 (Source: “Western Midstream Announces Second-Quarter 2020 Results,” Western Midstream Partners LP, August 10, 2020.)

 Considering that the partnership paid total cash distributions of $140.9 million for the second quarter, it had $67.7 million in free cash flow after distributions.
 This not only created a margin of safety in the distribution policy, but also allowed the MLP to improve its balance sheet.

 In the MLP’s second-quarter earnings conference call, Michael Ure, chief executive officer, said, “Year-to-date we have repurchased approximately $165 million of debt and reduced our leverage ratio to under 4.2 times which compares favorably to our targeted year-end 2020 leverage of 4.5 times.
-Furthermore, the realization of $1.1 billion of annualized cash flow enhancements comprised of [operating expenses] and [general and administrative] savings, [capital expenditures] reductions and lower distributions has accelerated leverage reduction and eliminated any near-term need to access for capital markets.”
+Furthermore, the realization of $1.1 billion of annualized cash flow enhancements comprised of [operating expense] and [general and administrative] savings, [capital expenditure] reductions and lower distributions has accelerated leverage reduction and eliminated any near-term need to access for capital markets.”
 (Source: “Western Midstream Partners, LP (WES) CEO Michael Ure on Q2 2020 Results – Earnings Call Transcript,” Seeking Alpha, August 11, 2020.)

 Bottom Line on Western Midstream Partners LP